hanjinliu/acryo/rst/main/loader.rst

    parameter must match the positions of ``molecules``.
 5. ``output_shape`` (`tuple`) ... shape of the output subtomograms, which will be used to determine the subtomogram shape during subtomogram averaging.
+6. ``corner_safe`` (`bool`) ... if true, the subtomogram loader will ensure that the volume inside the given output shape will not be affected after rotation, otherwise the corners of the subtomograms will be dimmer.

 :class:`SubtomogramLoader` can be constructed from a image file using the :meth:`imread` method or the public :func:`imread` function.